-Winners and losers from Jeremy Hunt’s Autumn Budget 2023
+Winners and losers from Jeremy Hunt’s autumn Budget 2023

 Mr Hunt is thought to have considered slashing the wealth tax from 40 per cent to 20 per cent to help wealthy homeowners.
 But he has decided against such a move – pushing back the possible move until next spring, at the earliest.

-Red wall Conservatives MPs in the north of England had warned it would have been unwise to offer a “handout to the rich” during the cost of living crisis – though other Tory insist it’s the middle-class who suffer most from tax.
+Red wall Conservative MPs in the north of England had warned it would have been unwise to offer a “handout to the rich” during the cost of living crisis, although other Tory MPs insist it is the middle-class who suffer most from tax.

 Join our commenting forum